TakeprofitTechnology/ReleaseNotes/Takeprofit hub.md

 * OneZero taker connection is improved: the hub suppoerts JSON external data in FIX tag 1.
 * OKX maker order book processing is improved, errors are fixed.
 * Current websocket framework is replaced by System.Net.WebSockets.ClientWebSocket.
+* Reworked the Binance Spot trade connector to use WebSocket instead of REST listenKey, and improved error handling with proper socket closure on failures.

 ## Version 2026.3.5.1124 (5 March, 2026)
 ### Feeatures